An Ameriprise Financial study

 Spending, saving and investing

-Nearly half (45%) of respondents reduced their spending during the pandemic – and 30% of them expect to remain more thrifty with their money in the future.
+Nearly half (45%) of respondents reduced their spending during the pandemic and – and 30% of them expect to remain more thrifty with their money in the future.

 On the other end of the spectrum are investors who feel a pent-up urge to spend.
-A quarter of respondents plan to splurge when life returns to normal.

 Investors seek professional guidance

-Among respondents who have an advisor:
+Among respondents who have a financial advisor:

 Takeaway: A financial professional can play an important role in helping investors assess the long-term impact of their shifting priorities.